1

 let display_typ_expand = Lib.Format.display Type.pp_typ_expand

-let warning_discard s tf =
+let error_discard s tf =

 Diag.add_msg s

-(Diag.warning_message Source.no_region "M0169" cat
+(Diag.error_message Source.no_region "M0169" cat

-(Format.asprintf "stable variable %s of previous type%a\n will be discarded.
+(Format.asprintf "stable variable %s of previous type%a\ncannot be implicitly discarded.
 This may cause data loss.
-Are you sure?"
+Use an explicit migration function."

 tf.lab